ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The client can therefore update the authorization information stored at the resource server at any time without changing an established DTLS session.
-To do so, the Client requests a new access token from the authorization server for the intended action on the respective resource and uploads this access token to the authz-info resource on the resource server.
+To do so, the client requests a new access token from the authorization server for the intended action on the respective resource and uploads this access token to the authz-info resource on the resource server.

-{{update-overview}} depicts the message flow where the C requests a new access token after a security association between the client and the resource server has been established using this protocol.
+{{update-overview}} depicts the message flow where the client requests a new access token after a security association between the client and the resource server has been established using this protocol.
 If the client wants to update the authorization information, the token request MUST specify the key identifier of the proof-of-possession key used for the existing DTLS channel between the client and the resource server in the `kid` parameter of the Client-to-AS request.
 The authorization server MUST verify that the specified `kid` denotes a valid verifier for a proof-of-possession token that has previously been issued to the requesting client.
 Otherwise, the Client-to-AS request MUST be declined with the error code `unsupported_pop_key` as defined in Section 5.6.3 of {{I-D.ietf-ace-oauth-authz}}.

 When the authorization server issues a new access token to update existing authorization information, it MUST include the specified `kid`